niccdevs/niccdevs/README.md

 ### Personal Stuff:

 - 👨🏽‍💻 I'm developing as a hobby since 3 and a half years.
-- 💬 Ask me about anything, I am happy to help;
+- 💬 Ask me about anything, I am happy to help.
-- 📫 Please email me if you have any questions.

 ### Current Projects:
 - Owner and Developer of Glow